privacysandbox/protected-auction-services-docs/bidding_auction_services_system_design.md

   ![code_blob2](images/blob_fetch22.png)

   #### Code module fetch
-  For alpha testing, the code modules can be prefetched from an arbitrary endpoint; the url endpoint will be configured in Bidding / Auction server configuration.
+  *For [Bidding and Auction services alpha testing][31], the code modules can be prefetched from arbitrary endpoints provided by the adtechs.
+The url endpoints must be configured in Bidding / Auction server configuration.
+If an adtech requires both Javascript and WASM, they must provide two different url endpoints that will be set in Bidding / Auction service configuration.
+The Bidding / Auction services would prefetch adtech code modules at server startup and periodically every few hours.*

   Beyond alpha testing, a publisher-subscriber based messaging system will be supported so that any time the adtech updates the bucket, the service will receive a notification